Vicki Hart Wilmarth, Attorney at Law

 Contact Vicki for assistance with all of your company's employment questions.

 Amarillo, TX 79119

 Latest Legal Tips for Employers from Vicki's Blog

 Every employer with 15 or more names on the payroll needs to understand its obligations under two new federal laws relating to pregnant and nursing employees.
 With bipartisan support in Congress, the Pregnant Workers Fairness Act (PWFA) and the Providing Urgent Maternal Protections for Nursing Mothers Act (PUMP Act) were passed last month and take effect almost immediately.

 Vicki Wilmarth devotes her practice to the representation of businesses (for profit and nonprofit) in the area of EMPLOYMENT LAW and BUSINESS TRANSACTIONS.

-Her partner, Chris Wright, practices in the areas of
+Her law partner, Chris Wright, practices in the areas of

 ESTATE PLANNING, PROBATE, ELDER LAW AND REAL ESTATE.

-Her other partner, Wade Byrd, practices in the areas of CIVIL LITIGATION, PERSONAL INJURY AND FAMILY LAW.
+Her law partner, Wade Byrd, practices in the areas of CIVIL LITIGATION, PERSONAL INJURY AND FAMILY LAW.

 It’s holiday time and that means that the good cheer at office parties may cause business owners and supervisors to worry if they can be liable for their employees’ off-duty conduct.